stitchfix/stitches/README.md

 failing with a successful result, we have to make sure that the various `inject_into_file` calls are actually working.
 Do not do any fancy refactors here, just keep it up to date.

+## Releases

+See the release process for open source gems in the Stitch Fix engineering wiki under technical topics.

 ---

 Provided with love by your friends at [Stitch Fix Engineering](http://technology.stitchfix.com)